Azadirachta indica aka Neem

 Neem, Neem Tree

-How to care for Neem
+How difficult is it to take care of Neem

 Even if you don't have a green thumb, you can successfully care for Neem due to its easy-going nature.